 What does baking soda and paint do?

 Here are the results I got from painting vases three different ways.
-Can you spot the difference?
+Can you guess how each vase was painted?

 Here are a few more close up shots: